The Platinum Card® from American Express is often considered one of the best luxury travel credit cards out there.

 Some cardholders won’t get anywhere near using the benefits to offset the Platinum’s annual fee.
 In this case, they should look into other cards Amex offers.

 The American Express® Gold Card, for instance, offers new cardholders 60,000 Membership Rewards points after spending $4,000 within the first six months, and an annual fee of $250.
-It also gives rewards for dining, groceries, flights, and opportunities to earn credits for dining and airline fees.
+It also gives rewards for dining, groceries, flights, and opportunities to earn credits for dining.

 The American Express® Green Card offers 30,000 Membership Rewards points when spending $2,000 within the first three months of opening your account.
 Its annual fee is only $150 and offers points for dining, transportation and travel.
 Cardholders may also earn credits for CLEAR security fees and airport lounge access.